John Spencer, 3rd Earl Spencer

-John Charles Spencer, 3rd Earl Spencer, PC, DL, FRS (30 May 1782 – 1 October 1845), styled Viscount Althorp from 1783 to 1834, was a British statesman.
+John Charles Spencer, 3rd Earl Spencer, PC, DL, FRS (30 May 1782 – 1 October 1845), styled Viscount Althorp from 1783 to 1834, was a British statesman and abolitionist.
 He was Chancellor of the Exchequer under Lord Grey and Lord Melbourne from 1830 to 1834.
 Due to his reputation for integrity, he was nicknamed "Honest Jack".

-Early years
+Family and early years

 His father George Spencer, 2nd Earl Spencer had served in the ministries of Pitt the Younger, Charles James Fox and Lord Grenville, and was First Lord of the Admiralty (1794–1801).
 George Spencer was married to the eldest daughter of Lord Lucan.
 Their eldest son, John Charles, was born at Spencer House, London, on 30 May 1782.
 In 1800, after Harrow, he took up his residence at Trinity College, Cambridge, and for some time applied himself energetically to mathematical studies; but he spent most of his time in hunting and racing.
 He was appointed a deputy lieutenant of Northamptonshire on 5 June 1803.

 In 1804, he entered parliament as a member for Okehampton in Devon.
 He vacated his seat in 1806, to contest the University of Cambridge against Lord Henry Petty and Lord Palmerston (when he was hopelessly beaten), but he was elected that same year for St Albans, and appointed a lord of the treasury.
 At the general election in November 1806, he was elected for Northamptonshire, and he continued to sit for the county until he succeeded to the peerage.
 For the next few years after this speech, Lord Althorp occasionally spoke in debates and was always on the side of Liberalism, but from 1813 to 1818 he was only rarely in the House of Commons.
 His absence was partly due to a feeling that it was hopeless to struggle against the will of the Tory ministry, but more particularly because of the death of his wife.

 Leader of the Commons

 In 1819, on his return to political life, he pressed for establishing a more efficient bankruptcy court, and of expediting the recovery of small debts; and he saw both these reforms accomplished before 1825.
 During the greater part of the reign of George IV, the Whigs lost their influence in the state from their want of cohesion, but this defect was soon remedied in 1830 when Lord Althorp was chosen their leader in the lower house, and his capacity for the position was proved by experience.
 In Lord Grey's government Althorp was both Leader of the House of Commons and Chancellor of the Exchequer.
 He was instrumental in the success of the government measures.
-Along with Lord John Russell, he led the fight to pass the Reform Bill of 1832, making more than twenty speeches, and is generally considered the architect of its victory.
+Along with Lord John Russell, he led the fight to pass the Reform Bill of 1832, making more than twenty speeches.
+It was also under Spencer's leadership and consistent lobbying that the House of Commons abolished slavery throughout the British Empire in 1833.